Sebastian Szymański

-Sebastian Szymański (born 10 May 1999) is a Polish professional footballer who plays as an attacking midfielder for Eredivisie club Feyenoord, on loan from Dynamo Moscow, and the Poland national team.
+Sebastian Szymański (born 10 May 1999) is a Polish professional footballer who plays as an attacking midfielder or a winger for Süper Lig club Fenerbahçe and the Poland national team.

 Club career

+Early career

+Szymański started training at the age of six at TOP 54 Biała Podlaska.
+In March 2013, he became a player of Legia Warsaw.
+In the 2015–16 season, he appeared in 12 matches and scored once for Legia's reserve team.
+He also played in one UEFA Youth League match and three matches of the Central Junior League, which Legia won after beating Pogoń Szczecin 5–4 on aggregate in a two-legged final, with Szymanski scoring twice in the second leg.

+Legia Warsaw

+In July 2016, Szymański was promoted to the first team and debuted on the seventh day in a 1–4 loss to Lech Poznań in the Polish Super Cup final.
+He made his Ekstraklasa debut on 20 August 2016 in a 1–3 loss to Arka Gdynia.
+In November 2016, he extended his contract with Legia until the end of June 2019.
+On 3 March 2017, in a 3–1 win over Zagłębie Lubin, he scored his first goal for Legia's first team.
+In the 2016–17 season, he won the Ekstraklasa title with the club, and was the youngest player to score a league goal that season.
+He also appeared in nine matches of the third-league reserves, scoring two goals, and five matches of the UEFA Youth League, in which he scored twice.
+In October 2017, he extended his contract with the club until 2022.
+In the 2017–18 campaign, he won the Polish Cup with Legia.

+Dynamo Moscow

 On 31 May 2019, Szymański signed a five-year contract with the Russian Premier League club Dynamo Moscow.

-He was voted by Dynamo fans as "player of the month" for October 2019.
+Szymański was voted by Dynamo fans as "player of the month" for October 2019.
 On 9 November 2019, he scored his first goal for Dynamo, the only goal of the game in a 1–0 victory over FC Rubin Kazan.
 It was the first Dynamo away victory against Rubin in 13 years.

 On 2 June 2021, he signed a new contract with Dynamo for a five-year term.
 He was voted player of the month by Dynamo fans for July 2021, August 2021 and November 2021.

+Feyenoord (loan)

 On 22 July 2022, Szymański joined Dutch club Feyenoord on a one-year loan with an option to buy for the club.

+On 7 August 2022, he made his Eredivisie debut with Feyenoord against Vitesse and made two assists of 2-5 away win.
 He scored his first goal for the club on 27 August 2022, scoring the fourth goal in the club's 4–0 win over FC Emmen.